Forests Information Page header

 Logging increases risk and severity of bushfires

-• Logging increases fire risk and severity of fires for decades – Lindenmayer
+• Logging increases fire risk and severity of fires for many decades – Lindenmayer

 Native forests are turned into Chep pallets